MichaelCurrin/github-reporting-py/README.md

 ## Purpose

-This was created to:
+This tool was created to:

 - **Explore** the GitHub GraphQL API for fun.
 - Output CSV **reports** around repos, users and commits - all within a target GH org or user.
 - Act as a **wrapper** on requests and formatting, so you can focus on writing or using a query and getting the data out as a CSV.
 - Act an easy CLI for anyone - without caring about what language the tool is implemented in (other than installing initially).